Pallas (freedman)

-Marcus Antonius Pallas (died AD 62) was a prominent Greek freedman and secretary during the reigns of the Roman Emperors Claudius and Nero.
-His younger brother was Marcus Antonius Felix, a procurator of Iudaea Province.
+Marcus Antonius Pallas (Greek: Πάλλας; died AD 62) was a prominent Greek freedman and secretary during the reigns of the Roman Emperors Claudius and Nero.
+His younger brother was Marcus Antonius Felix, a procurator of ludaea Province.
 According to Tacitus, Pallas and Felix descended from the Greek Kings of Arcadia.

 Pallas was originally a slave of Antonia Minor, a daughter of Mark Antony and niece of Emperor Augustus.
 In accordance with Roman custom, Pallas took the name of her father when freed.
 Josephus mentions him as the slave sent by Antonia to deliver evidence to the emperor Tiberius concerning the murder of his son Drusus Julius Caesar by Sejanus.
 Antonia probably manumitted Pallas between the years of 31 and 37, when he would have passed the minimum age for freedom.
 He is listed as owning land in Egypt during that period, possibly as a reward for his servitude.
 When Antonia died in 37, he became the client of her son, Claudius, as tradition dictated at the death of a former master and patron.